simplertasks/aics/hn/hn-article-1.md

 # Build a Mini AI App with 20 Lines of Markdown

 We've all been there: you craft the perfect, detailed prompt for an LLM, only to have it go off-script, reformat its output, or add unwanted commentary.
-Managing complex, multi-step AI interactions with a single block of text is messy, unstable, and hard to share.
+Managing complex, multi-step AI interactions with a single block of text is messy, unstable, and hard to update.

 What if you could define an AI app not with code, but with a simple, human-readable blueprint?